naimuddin01/bistro-boss-client/README.md

 Here are some potential future work areas to consider:

-1. **Product Recommendations:** Implement recommendation algorithms to suggest products to users based on their browsing and purchase history.
+1. **Food Recommendations:** Implement recommendation algorithms to suggest products to users based on their browsing and purchase history.